Hockley Heath Parish Council was set up in 2009 following the reorganisation of the parish councils in south Solihull.

 A Parish Council is the first and smallest tier or layer in local government.
 The next layer is Solihull Metropolitan District Council.
-Both of these councils have elected Councillors.
+Both of these councils have democratically elected Councillors.
 A parish is a type of English local government unit, going back for centuries.
 We have no official links to the Parish Church and the Parochial Church Councils.

 What is Hockley Heath Parish Council for?

-Newsletters that keep you updated.
+How the Parish Council keep you updated.

 The Parish Council publish a newsletter which is delivered to homes within the Parish.